gaganburde/Finish-Your-Basics/README.md

 # Finish-Your-Basics
-You can see the basic things in c#
+You can see the basic things in c# changs done